Updated May 16, 2021

 Some of the more popular quick service locations like Woody’s Lunch Box at Disney’s Hollywood Studios can sometimes have a long wait, over an hour or more, so ones like these you may want to start your mobile order earlier in the day.

 It’s important to make sure you bring masks that are comfortable on you.
 And make sure to bring enough with you so you can change it out during the day.
-It can get pretty hot and no one wants a sweaty gross mask on their face all day.
+It can get pretty hot standing in line and no one wants a sweaty gross mask on their face.
 A lot of people find that the disposable masks are the coolest and I definitely agree, they don’t seem to stick to the face as much as the cloth masks and they are so easy to change out during the day.
 I am overly cautious and wore a disposable with a cloth mask on top of it, mostly because the disposable masks are too big for my face.
 The Disney cloth masks fit my face really well and are so cute!

 Be Prepared For Limited Hotel Room Housekeeping Services: While there is enhanced cleaning services in between guest check out and check in, the daily housekeeping that is normally offered for hotel guests is suspended at this time.
 Instead, every other day, light housekeeping services will be provided.
 This includes emptying trash, replenishing towels and bathroom amenities and wiping down of vanity and counters.